 Time events with a stopwatch on Apple Watch

 Time events with accuracy and ease.
 Apple Watch can time full events (up to 11 hours, 55 minutes) and keep track of lap or split times, then show the results as a list, a graph, or live on your watch face.
-The Chronograph watch face has the stopwatch built in.
+The Chronograph and Chronograph Pro watch faces have the stopwatch built in.

 Open a stopwatch

-Open the Stopwatch app on your Apple Watch, or tap the stopwatch on your watch face (if you’ve added it or you’re using the Chronograph watch face).
+Open the Stopwatch app on your Apple Watch, or tap the stopwatch on your watch face (if you’ve added it or you’re using the Chronograph or Chronograph Pro watch face).

 Start, stop, and reset the stopwatch